Things, People and Products that inspire me or fascinate me.

 Cardew Watches – Mike is a fellow Tormach PCNC owner and and his stuff is magical.

-Roger Smith – do I need to say more ?
+Roger Smith and his watches – do I need to say more ?

 Mindmanager from MindJet as a planning tool using spider diagrams